radeth/react-slider-with-gradient/README.md

 # react slider

-a slider training project for the brainattach site [main project](https://github.com/radeth/brainattach-v2)
+responsive slider with image and gradient.
+This is training project for the brainattach site.
+[main project](https://github.com/radeth/brainattach-v2)
 ## Setup